Click on the headings (below) to access information quickly

-See Pool Fencing and Pools: Swimming Pools, Spa Pools and Portable Pools (FAQ’s)
+See Pool Barriers (Fencing) and Pools: Swimming Pools, Spa Pools and Portable Pools (FAQ’s)

 Territorial Authority (TA)

 Timeframes for Building Consents

 - Processing: A Building Consent Authority must process a Building Consent application within 20 working days.
 However, the clock can stop to request further information and will start again once the building officer is satisfied that the information has been supplied and is sufficient.